 I read a lot, especially history.
-Favorite topics include North Korea, African civil wars, the 1939 Russo-Finnish Winter War, Central Asia, the Roman Empire, Japanese history, Antarctic explorers, true crime, terrorism, subcultures, strange or remote regions of the world and the way their perspectives on life contrast violently with ours.
-Obviously, I am a GIANT FUCKING NERD.
+Favorite topics include the 1939 Russo-Finnish Winter War, the Roman Empire, Bakumatsu-period Japan, Antarctic explorers, true crime, terrorism, Mongols.
+I am probably a bigger military history nerd than anyone who doesn't have a PhD in the subject.

 I accepted long ago that I am not a nice person in the conventional sense, but at least I am straightforward.
 I do not bullshit people, and expect the same in return.
 People who ask for my honest opinion should be prepared for some bluntness and lack of tact, but I can take it as well as I dish it, and appreciate that in others.